MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

     | Request message | "Please approve" | The resource owner sees this message while managing private endpoint connection.
     | | | |

-1. On the Virtual Network configurationt tab select the Virtual Network and Subnet where you want to deploy the private endpoint.
+1. On the Virtual Network configuration tab select the Virtual Network and Subnet where you want to deploy the private endpoint and chose "Dynamically allocate IP address".
 Integration with the private DNS zone is needed to resolve the engine and data management endpoints including storage accounts required for ingestion / export related features.
 Click on "Next: Tags" to proceed.

     ![Virtual Network configuration.](media/security-network-private-endpoint/pe-create-4.png)